 The election of Abraham Lincoln as the sixteenth president of the United States in November 1860 led to the eventual secession of eleven slave-holding states and the formation of the Confederacy.
 Convinced that the federal government would initiate judicial and legal action against slavery, South Carolina became the first state to secede.
 Printed in Charleston, South Carolina, on December 20, 1860, this broadside announces South Carolina's repeal of the Constitution of the United States and the state's secession from the Union.
 "The Union Is Dissolved!" it declares.
-The Constitution of the new Confederacy would sanction the unrestricted right to hold slaves.

-7. A proposed Thirteenth Amendment to prevent secession, 1861 (#GLC09040) In the wake of the presidential election of 1860 that brought Abraham Lincoln to the White House, the slaveholding states of the American South, led by South Carolina, began withdrawing from the nation.
+The Constitution of the new Confederacy would sanction the unrestricted right to hold slaves. - 9.
+A proposed Thirteenth Amendment to prevent secession, 1861 (GLC09040) In the wake of the presidential election of 1860 that brought Abraham Lincoln to the White House, the slaveholding states of the American South, led by South Carolina, began withdrawing from the nation.
 In the midst of this constitutional crisis, President James Buchanan, still in office until Lincoln's inauguration in March 1861, tried to reassure the South that their slave property would remain safe, even under the incoming Republican administration.
 He asked Congress to draw up what he called an "explanatory amendment" to the Constitution that would explicitly recognize the right of states to sanction human bondage and allow slaveholders to retain their human property.
-In response, the House of Representatives established a thirty-three member committee under the leadership of Representative Thomas Corwin of Ohio to prepare a draft for the President's consideration.
+In response, the House of Representatives established a thirty-three member committee under the leadership of Representative Thomas Corwin of Ohio to prepare a draft for the President's consideration. - 10.
+President Lincoln's First Inaugural Address, 1861 (GLC01264) On March 4, 1861, the day Abraham Lincoln was first sworn into office as President of the United States, the Chicago Tribune printed this special pamphlet of his First Inaugural Address.
+In the address, the new president appealed to the "mystic chords of memory" and to "the better angels of our nature" to hold the nation together.
+Seeking to alleviate the "Apprehension [that] seems to exist among the Southern States," Lincoln pledged not to interfere with slavery in the South and pleaded with the Confederate states to reconcile with the North.
+Twenty times he used the word "Union."
+But he also sent a clear message that he would not allow the Union to be peacefully dissolved.